-2.1 Developing PL/SQL Web Applications
+2.2 Developing PL/SQL Web Applications

-SQL developers familiar with the database can develop Web applications that exclusively use Oracle Application Server 10g and Oracle Database using the PL/SQL development environment.
-PL/SQL is a completely portable, high-performance transaction processing language that combines the data manipulation power of SQL with the data processing power of procedural languages.
+SQL developers who are familiar with the database can develop Web applications that exclusively use Oracle Application Server and Oracle Database using the PL/SQL development environment.
+With the PL/SQL development environment, developers can come quickly up to speed to develop PL/SQL-based Web applications.